 The 24-hr internal clock that keeps our us functioning on schedule ticks out of pace as we grow older.
 Scientists say raising the level of NAD+ can help counter the effects of aging.

 As time ticks by, our internal clock loses its pace and consistency, older adults often become tired in the early evenings and wake up early in the morning.
-In a new study published on May 4 in the journal Molecular Cell, scientists show how they might counter the effects of aging and rewind our internal clock to a healthy pace by boosting NAD+ levels.
+In a new study published in the journal Molecular Cell, scientists show how they might counter the effects of aging and rewind our internal clock to a healthy pace by boosting NAD+ levels.

 The circadian rhythm is the 24-hour internal clock existing in every living thing that makes us tick.
 Taking light as its cue, the circadian rhythm keeps our body functioning on schedule, preparing us for the waking and sleeping hours.
 Aging not only leads to an increased daytime napping while waking up earlier than normal but also raises the risk of developing obesity and other metabolic syndromes.